ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 - serverless ingestion (Cloud Run Jobs)
 - CI/CD orchestration (GitHub Actions)
 - ELT modeling with dbt (Bronze → Silver → Gold)
-- analytics stored and computed in Snowflake
+- analytics computed and stored in Snowflake
 - visualization via Streamlit

 ---

 ## 🎄 Dataset Scope

-This project tracks **Christmas-related Spotify artists and their top tracks** during the **2025 holiday season**, focusing on the period from **November to December 2025**.
+This project tracks **Spotify artists and their top tracks during the 2025 Christmas season**, focusing on the period from **November to December 2025**.

 The dataset includes:

-- A curated list of **globally and Brazil-relevant Christmas artists**
+- A curated list of **globally relevant and Brazil-relevant artists during Christmas season**
 - Daily snapshots of:
   - artist popularity and follower counts
   - top tracks per artist
   - track popularity evolution over time
-- Historical tracking to capture **seasonality and popularity spikes** as Christmas approaches
+- Historical tracking to capture **seasonality and popularity dynamics** as Christmas approaches

-The goal is to analyze how Christmas music consumption evolves over time, compare markets (Global vs Brazil), and identify the most dominant artists and tracks during the holiday season.
+The goal is to analyze how music consumption evolves during the holiday season, compare market behavior (Global vs Brazil), and identify the most dominant artists and tracks over time.

+---

 ## ⚙️ Tech Stack

 ### Ingestion & Orchestration
-* **GitHub Actions** – scheduled automation + CI/CD
+* **GitHub Actions** — scheduled automation + CI/CD
-* **Cloud Run Jobs** – serverless batch ingestion
+* **Cloud Run Jobs** — serverless batch ingestion

 ### Storage & Warehouse
 * **Google Cloud Storage (GCS)**
-  - Raw Bronze snapshots (JSON)
+  - Immutable Bronze snapshots (raw JSON)
-  - Backups of Snowflake Silver & Gold (Parquet)
 * **Snowflake**
   - **Primary data warehouse**
-  - Hosts Bronze, Silver, Gold tables
+  - Hosts Bronze, Silver, and Gold tables
-  - dbt models run directly on Snowflake compute
+  - Executes all dbt transformations

 ### Transformation
-* **dbt Core** — SQL models, lineage, tests, documentation
+* **dbt (Fusion / Core)** — SQL models, incremental logic, tests, documentation

 ### Visualization
-* **Streamlit** — dashboard powered by Snowflake queries
+* **Streamlit** — interactive analytics powered by Snowflake queries

+---

 ## 📊 Streamlit Analytics Application

-This project includes an interactive Streamlit application that consumes curated Gold tables directly from Snowflake.
+This project includes an interactive Streamlit dashboard that consumes curated Gold tables directly from Snowflake.

-The dashboard focuses on analytical storytelling rather than raw visualization,
+The application focuses on **analytical storytelling**, highlighting:

-highlighting:
+- most popular tracks by market
-- peak popularity vs popularity growth
+- tracks with highest popularity growth
-- market-specific rankings (ALL, BR, GB)
-- temporal evolution of track popularity
+- daily popularity evolution over time
 - artist-level performance comparison

-All rankings are recomputed dynamically based on the selected market, ensuring accurate analytical behavior rather than post-filtered results.
+All rankings are **computed dynamically at query time**, ensuring that market filters (ALL, BR, GB) produce correct results rather than post-filtered subsets.

+The application connects directly to Snowflake using the Python connector and is fully compatible with Snowflake-native Streamlit deployments if required.

+---

 ## 🧩 Streamlit Development Workflow

-The Streamlit application is developed and versioned locally using GitHub, allowing a clean development experience with full IDE support.
+The Streamlit application is developed and versioned locally using GitHub, providing a clean development experience with full IDE support.

-The app connects directly to Snowflake using the Python connector to query Gold-layer tables.
-The same application logic is compatible with Snowflake-native Streamlit deployments (via Snowpark sessions), enabling flexible execution without code changes.

-This approach separates development from execution concerns while keeping Snowflake as the single source of truth for analytics.
+The app queries Snowflake directly for all analytical data.
+No intermediate exports or materialized views outside Snowflake are required, keeping Snowflake as the single source of truth for analytics.

+---

 ### Data Source
 * **Spotify API** — artists, popularity, genres, tracks